vitawebsitedesign/UrlShortener/README.md

 ## About
-This is a URL shortener webpage that supports bulk-shortening via CSV upload.
+This is a URL shortener webpage that supports bulk-shortening via CSV upload, or just a single link via textbox.

 Query parameters are preserved.